abuabdiAllah/CS216_WordLadderPuzzle/README.md

 6. Compile the source files using the command:
 $ g++ PA3Part2.cpp Graph.cpp -o PA3Part2
 It cannot pass the compilation, because the main function in PA3Part2.cpp tries to use Graph class as a template class.

+## Objectives

 In this Lab assignment, you need to work on:
-• Modify the definition of the class named Graph, and make it into a template class, so that each vertex of the Graph can be labeled by any data type, and the data type will be specified later.
+* Modify the definition of the class named Graph, and make it into a template class, so that each vertex of the Graph can be labeled by any data type, and the data type will be specified later.
-• Complete the source code in PA3Part2.cpp, starting from the comment line “// your code starts here...” so that it can solve the problem described below.
+* Complete the source code in PA3Part2.cpp, starting from the comment line “// your code starts here...” so that it can solve the problem described below.
-• Complete the definition of the function named WordBuckets_addEdges() in PA3Part2.cpp, starting from the comment line “// provide your code here...”
+* Complete the definition of the function named WordBuckets_addEdges() in PA3Part2.cpp, starting from the comment line “// provide your code here...”

+## Background

 The word ladder puzzle was invented in 1878, by Lewis Carroll, the author of Alice in Wonderland.
 In a word ladder puzzle you must make the change occur gradually by changing one letter at a time.
 At each step you must transform one word into another word, you are not